joek47/dsb18/README.md

 ![Val loss](https://i.imgur.com/9Y5Fyr1.png)

 ## Hyperparameters that Improve Stage 1 Score
 1. Image resizing parameters.
 Increasing the dimension to 512 helped to improve the precision and any value beyond has diminishing results.
-Here are the dimensions of most images in stage 1 train data:
+Here are the dimensions of most images in stage 1 train data
 ..* (256, 256, 3) : 334
 ..* (1024, 1024, 3) : 16
 ..* (520, 696, 3) : 92